-I’ve been wanting to do another color wheel for kids project.
+I’ve been wanting to do a color wheel for kids project.

 I’ve also been wanting to do a clock project for a long time.
 In fact, we have a few different sets of clock hands and an old Ikea clock floating around the house, but I didn’t get truly motivated until I found a blank wooden clock face at Michael’s.
-I found a similar clock face on their website, but this one on Amazon is closer to the one we used.
+This one on Amazon is similar to the one we used.

 So do you know what is a perfect art project to incorporate into a clock?
 A color wheel!
 12 numbers; 12 colors.
 Perfect.